GS2-SerialKey

 GS2-SerialKey provides the following transaction actions:

-• Consume Action: Mark serial code as used
+• Consume actions: mark a serial code as used

-• Acquire Action: Revert serial code to unused (for cancellation), Issue serial code
+• Acquire actions: revert a serial code to unused (for cancellation), issue a serial code

-By using “Issue serial code” as an acquire action, it is possible to safely perform processes within a transaction to automatically issue and gift a unique serial code (transferable to others) to a player upon achieving a specific in-game mission or as a reward for a top ranking.
+By using “Issue serial code” as an acquire action, you can safely complete processes within a transaction such as automatically issuing and gifting a unique serial code (transferable to others) per player upon completing a specific in-game mission or as a reward for a top ranking.
 This facilitates measures that encourage fan interaction outside the game and gift-giving among players.

-Limit on the number of redemption by code
+Limit on the number of redemptions by code

 By default, campaign codes can be redeemed an unlimited number of times.

-GS2-SerialKey does not have such a limit function, but only provides a function to determine if the entered serial key is valid.
-Therefore, GS2-SerialKey itself has no reward for performing the exchange.
+GS2-SerialKey does not provide such limit functions; it purely provides a function that determines whether the entered serial key is valid.
+Therefore, GS2-SerialKey itself has no rewards granted at the time of redemption.

-An example implementation of using a serial key is shown below.
+An example implementation when using a serial key is shown below.

 actor Player